yuvalsol/POCOGenerator/README.md

 The demo demonstrates how to select specific database objects for POCO generating.

 A database object is selected when these two conditions are met:
-1. Explicitly included.
-Selecting a database object is done by `Settings.DatabaseObjects` properties and methods that have `Include` in their name, such as
+1. **Explicitly included**.
+Selecting a database object is done by `Settings.DatabaseObjects` properties and methods that have `Include` in their name.
-    - Settings.DatabaseObjects.IncludeAll
-    - Settings.DatabaseObjects.Tables.IncludeAll
-    - Settings.DatabaseObjects.Tables.Include.Add()
-2. Not explicitly excluded.
-The database object doesn't appear in any excluding setting, which have `Exclude` in their name, such as
+2. **Not explicitly excluded**.
+The database object doesn't appear in any excluding setting, which have `Exclude` in their name.
-    - Settings.DatabaseObjects.Tables.ExcludeAll
-    - Settings.DatabaseObjects.Tables.Exclude.Add()

-The tables code snippet shows picking just specific tables.
+This code snippet shows picking just specific tables.
 The views code snippet shows selecting all the views and then excluding the views that are not needed.

 ```cs